ServusCarolus/tl-switch/README.md

 2. Use the common group route below and do not use `sudo`, but set the directories to exist under `/usr/local/texlive/` as you would, had you installed via `sudo`.

-3. Redefining `sudo` in various ways, as the link above discusses.
+3. Redefine `sudo` in various ways, as the link above discusses.
 YMMV.

 Regardless of the issues above, normal use works as expected.